-What is a verruca and how is it caused?
+What is a Verruca and How is it Cause?

 1. Monitoring: A small percentage of verruca can go away on their own, without needing any treatment.
-But if any of these are increasing in size or spreading, then treatment will be required.
+But if any increase in size or spread, then treatment will be required.

-3. Professional treatments include – cryotherapy, a treatment that is used to freeze the lesion, strong salicylic acid treatment and treatments with chemicals.
-All of these can be administered by your Podiatrist and are likely require a series of treatments.
+3. Professional treatments include – cryotherapy, a treatment that is used to freeze the lesion, strong salicylic acid treatment, and treatments with chemicals.
+All of these can be administered by your Podiatrist and will likely require a series of treatments.
 It is NOT a “one session job” to get rid of verruca.
-Your practitioner would advise you on treatment regime.
+Your practitioner will advise you on a treatment regime.

-The procedure is performed under Local anaesthetic (please refer to our leaflet: Pre
+The procedure is performed under Local anesthetic (please refer to our leaflet: Pre

 Verruca Needling: What you should know.)